 Update on AGS's pro bono program

 We have actively encouraged AGS lawyers to undertake pro bono work in their own capacity since 2002, and we began investing in AGS pro bono activities in 2006.
 In November 2008, we signed up to the Australian Pro Bono Centre's Aspirational Target.
-Since then, AGS has undertaken pro bono work valued at more than $20 million with lawyers from all of our 3 practice areas being involved.
-Employees who are not lawyers, for example, our librarians, legal support staff and marketing team, have also been able to contribute to the program.
+AGS makes a significant pro bono contribution through its pro bono program, which involves lawyers across our practice.

 AGS recognises the pivotal role pro bono assistance plays in increasing access to justice and, with this in mind, has continually increased the expected target hours each of its lawyers are to undertake on a pro bono basis.